heptarch/heptarch.github.io/drafts/tarkovsky.md

 dabblers and aesthetes who had no other occupation, it seemed, than to hang around Via di San Niccolò and spread gossip.

-Eventually, I understood I was to organize and evaluate a small, unpublished portion of the Martyrlog, kept in a locked room on the fourth floor.
+Eventually, I understood I was to organize, evaluate, and possibly digitize an unpublished portion of the Martyrlog, kept in a locked room on the fourth floor.
 The caretaker would provide the necessary keys, and at the end of the